 The empanada dough is then sealed and then deep fried.
 For the uninitiated, longganisang Ilocos is very different from that found in down Manila.

 They are much smaller and are not sweet and they taste of the famous Ilocos White garlic which is full of rich flavour and that’s what makes them so full of flavour.
 I have heard the term used such as culinary genius that only Ilocanos are capable of.

 The Laoag empanadita has cabbage filing instead of papaya and a rice flour crust.
-There are some Laoag makers that do use papaya.
+There are some Laoag empanada makers that do use papaya.
 Both have egg, monggo and longganisa and there is also the sweet longganisa variation.

-The Batac version uses the whole egg and in Vigan they generally remove the egg white.
+The Batac empanada uses the whole egg and in Vigan they generally remove the egg white.
 The Longaniza types are also quite different, and the Batac delicacy uses the saltier Laoag longaniza while the Vigan one has the vinegar seasoned longaniza of Vigan.